vekatze/neut/book/src/modality-and-memory.md

 }
 ```

-The `+` specifier asserts that the value a call to `transformer` evaluates will be valid on the outer layer (in this case the layer of `zen`, since it's where `backup-parse` has been called).
+The `+` specifier asserts that the value to which a call to `transformer` evaluates will be valid on the outer layer (in this case the layer of `zen`, since that is where `backup-parse` has been called).
 The requirements of the operators that lift values into `+` guarantee that this is the case.
 In order to make the previous example work, `id-bin` could look like the following:

 ```neut
 define id-bin(arg: &binary) -> +binary {